• Skip to main content

 Jump to Recipe Print Recipe

-An eggplant calzone cut in half on a piece of parchment paper.
-There is a small glass bowl of marinara dipping sauce in the background.
+Pieces of sourdough calzone on a sheet of parchment paper next to a small bowl of marinara dipping sauce.

 How to Store